sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

       Exclusive: false
 ```

 First is the `AvoidGlobalProc0` option.
-This will be available if any Array or
-Singleton component adds the `Parallel::Tags::AvoidGlobalProc0` tag to its
-`simple_tags_from_options` type alias.
 This option will tell the program to not
 put *any* Array Elements or Singletons on the global zeroth charm-core.
 This
 core is sometimes used to write data to disk which is typically much slower
 than the program execution.
 The second is the `Singletons:` option.
-This will be
-available for every Singleton that adds the `Parallel::Tags::SingletonInfo` tag
+You can
+set the value to `Auto`, and then each singleton will have their proc be chosen
+automatically and they won't be exclusive.
+Otherwise, you must specify options
-to its `simple_tags_from_options` type alias. `AhA` is the `pretty_type::name()`
+for each singleton as in the example above.  `AhA` is the `pretty_type::name()`
 of a Singleton in the program and the user has a choice of which proc to place
 the Singleton on (`Auto` will let the program decide) and whether to exclude
 Array Elements or other Singletons from being put on this core.
 This is useful